 As a budget traveler, I’ve usually stuck with keeping my phone in airplane mode and relying entirely on wifi – or being totally off the grid – on my travels.
 I’ve saved screenshots of maps and good-to-know information to get by without a connection, but of course there are better options.

-Recently, I switched over to Project Fi, which is an absolute life saver.
+Recently, I switched over to Google Fi, which is an absolute life saver.
 Roaming charges in the countries I’m visiting in the coming months are the same as my data plan in the US ($10/gb), calls are $.20 per minute, and it connects to wifi wherever there’s a trusted source.
 Plus I get credit for whatever data I don’t use – definitely helpful when sticking to a budget!
+In general, my monthly phone bill is about $30, and I’ve gone several months where I’ve used zero data (and therefore paid zero dollars).

 Bonus tip: make sure you turn off background data for some of your commonly-used apps.
 Photo syncing, incoming email, and other services can burn through your plan quickly!

-I rely on a bunch of apps before and during my trips – from planning, to tracking flights, to finding restaurants and wifi, these have made my life so much easier.
+I rely on a bunch of apps before and during my trips to help with worry-free travel – from planning, to tracking flights, to finding restaurants and wifi, these have made my life so much easier.
 A few of my favorites:

 - American Airlines: I usually fly American, so being able to check in, track delays, and organize upcoming trips on the app instead of digging through 20 different booking notifications over email eliminates a lot of hassle.